EduardTadevosyan/FakeNews/README.md

 ## 📈 Results

 The model performed with ~99% accuracy on the test set.
-Below is the classification report summary and the accuracy curve:
+Below is the classification report summary and the accuracy score:

 ![Result](https://github.com/EduardTadevosyan/FakeNews/blob/main/Images/accuracy.png)